Neural networks as low-cost surrogates for impurity solvers in quantum embedding methods: Results

 \subsection{Phase diagram and extrapolating beyond the training data}

 To assess the interpolation and extrapolation capabilities of the \gls*{NN} impurity solver, we generated a phase diagram by mapping the double occupancy $D(U/t, T/t)$ [Eq.~\eqref{eq:Docc}] over a uniform $100\times100$ grid spanning $U/t \in [2.0, 8.0]$ and $T/t \in [0.02, 0.20]$.
-We performed independent phase scans with increasing and decreasing $U/t$, analogous to the hysteresis analysis shown in Figs.~\ref{fig:hysteresis}(a) and \ref{fig:hysteresis}(b).
+We performed independent phase scans with increasing and decreasing $U/t$, analogous to the hysteresis analysis shown in Fig.~\ref{fig:hysteresis}.
 The \gls*{NN} completes this dense scan of $10^{4}$ points in $\sim 8.3\times10^{3}~\mathrm{s}$.
 In sharp contrast, just one \gls*{CTHYB} DMFT iteration at a single point costs $\sim 2.1\times10^{3}~\mathrm{s}$, so a full $100\times 100$ scan requiring multiple iterations each would be prohibitive.

 The \gls*{NN} accurately interpolates across the trained $(U/t,T/t)$ grid, reproducing the key features of the metallic and insulating regimes, and yielding qualitatively correct predictions for the Mott coexistence region bounded by $\UcI$ and $\UcII$.
 Crucially, the lowest temperatures in this scan, $T/t \lesssim 0.04\,(\beta t \gtrsim 25)$, lie in the extrapolation regime; nevertheless, the \gls*{NN} continues to produce a well-resolved coexistence region that remains qualitatively consistent with the \gls*{QMC} spinodals $\UcI$ and $\UcII$, demonstrating its ability to generalize under moderate extrapolation in $\beta t$.